 Disability Discrimination: Protecting The Rights Of Workers

-California’s Fair Employment and Housing Act (FEHA) and the federal Americans with Disabilities Act (ADA) prohibit disability discrimination in the workplace and require employers to make reasonable accommodations for their disabled workers.
+California’s Fair Employment and Housing Act (FEHA) and the federal Americans with Disabilities Act (ADA) prohibit disability discrimination in the workplace and require employers to make reasonable accommodations for their workers with disabilities.
 The definition of disability includes both physical and mental disabilities.

-If you are disabled and have been subjected to harassment or discrimination at work, or if your employer refuses to make reasonable accommodations as required under the law, the experienced employment law attorneys at Ceartas Legal LLP, can help.
-To schedule a consultation, call us at 619-826-6930.
+If you are disabled and have been subjected to harassment or discrimination at work, or if your employer refuses to make reasonable accommodations as required under the law, Greg A. Klawitter, our experienced employment law attorney at Ceartas Legal, can help.
+To schedule a consultation, call 619-826-6930.

 Examples Of Disability Discrimination In The Workplace

 Employers are prohibited from terminating an employee or reducing their hours and/or rate of pay based on a real or perceived disability.
 In addition, disability-based discrimination may also take the form of: